audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

 ## Playing sounds with Nyquist <a href="#playing_sounds_with_nyquist" id="playing_sounds_with_nyquist"></a>

-When using the [Nyquist Prompt](https://manual.audacityteam.org/man/nyquist\_prompt.html) or (most) Nyquist plug-ins that have a [GUI](https://en.wikipedia.org/wiki/Graphical\_user\_interface), if the plug-in returns a sound, it may be previewed using the `Preview` button.
+When using the [Nyquist Prompt](https://manual.audacityteam.org/man/nyquist\_prompt.html) or (most) Nyquist plugins that have a [GUI](https://en.wikipedia.org/wiki/Graphical\_user\_interface), if the plugin returns a sound, it may be previewed using the `Preview` button.
 In addition to this, it is also possible to play sounds directly from Nyquist, using the [PLAY](http://www.cs.cmu.edu/\~rbd/doc/nyquist/part8.html#index626) function.
-The PLAY function will be executed when the plug-in code runs.&#x20;
+The PLAY function will be executed when the plugin code runs.&#x20;

 {% hint style="info" %}
 The PLAY function is described in the [Nyquist manual](http://www.cs.cmu.edu/\~rbd/doc/nyquist/part8.html#index626).
 The information here describes aspects that are specific to Nyquist in Audacity.